HMS Prince of Wales (R09): Name

 The decommissioning of HMS Ark Royal under the SDSR in 2010 led to an unsuccessful campaign for one of the new aircraft carriers to receive that name.

-Prince of Wales was formally named on 8 September 2017 at Rosyth Dockyard on the Firth of Forth at Rosyth, Fife, Scotland by the then-Duchess of Rothesay, now Camilla, Queen Consort.
+Prince of Wales was formally named on 8 September 2017 at Rosyth Dockyard on the Firth of Forth at Rosyth, Fife, Scotland by the then-Duchess of Rothesay, now Queen Camilla.

 Operational history

+In May 2020, Prince of Wales experienced flooding which the Royal Navy described as "minor".
+This was followed by more significant flooding in October 2020 which caused damage to her electrical cabling.
+Prince of Wales departed Portsmouth Naval Base on sea trials on 30 April 2021.
+In October 2021, the Royal Navy declared the ship as fully operational.

-After being declared fully operational in October 2021, Prince of Wales participated in an international exercise off the coast of Scotland.
+Prince of Wales participated in an international exercise off the coast of Scotland in October 2021.
 This involved joint operations with her sister ship HMS Queen Elizabeth.

 NATO command ship

 On 1 January 2022, Prince of Wales took over the role of command ship for NATO's maritime high readiness force from the French Navy.
-The ship will spend the next twelve months supporting NATO exercises in the Arctic, Baltic and Mediterranean.
-Her first exercise in this role was Cold Response 22, a Norwegian-led exercise which is designed to test her crew in this role.
-Later in the year, she passed over the role to Turkey.
+The ship was intended to spend the next twelve months supporting NATO exercises in the Arctic, Baltic and Mediterranean.
+Her first exercise in this role was Cold Response 22, a Norwegian-led exercise which was designed to test her crew in this role.

 2022 starboard propeller shaft external coupling malfunction

-On 27 August 2022, Prince of Wales departed HMNB Portsmouth to undertake training exercises with the US Navy, the Royal Canadian Navy, and United States Marine Corps, and to host the Atlantic Future Forum trade and economic conference in New York.
-On 29 August, after suffering mechanical problems in the UK's South Coast Exercise area the ship proceeded to anchor in the Solent off the Isle of Wight.
+On 27 August 2022 Prince of Wales departed HMNB Portsmouth to undertake training exercises with the US Navy, the Royal Canadian Navy, and United States Marine Corps, and to host the Atlantic Future Forum trade and economic conference in New York.
+On 29 August after suffering mechanical problems in the UK's South Coast Exercise area, the ship proceeded to anchor in the Solent off the Isle of Wight.
 It was reported that an external coupling that connects the outer propeller shaft to the drive shaft from the propulsion motors had failed.
 Rear Admiral Steve Moorhouse, Director of Force Generation, confirmed "significant damage to the shaft and the propeller and some superficial damage to the rudder.
 There is no damage to the rest of the ship".
-She arrived in Rosyth for repairs on 12 October 2022 and is expected to return to Portsmouth in spring 2023 following completion of repair work.
+She arrived in Rosyth for repairs on 12 October 2022, and was originally expected to return to Portsmouth in spring 2023 following completion of repair work.
+The ship returned to sea for trials after completing repairs on 21 July 2023.